 In 2001, the Center was officially named in honor of Paul C. Reinert, S.J., long-time president of the University and a staunch advocate for educational equality.
 In July 2012, we officially changed our name to the Reinert Center for Transformative Teaching and Learning; the new name better communicates our ongoing commitment to reflective and innovative teaching that transforms students, so they can better transform their worlds.

 To learn more about the history of the Center, check out this blog post on the Center's 15th anniversary from the director, Dr. Lohe, or listen to the podcasts below.
-Click here to see a timeline of the Center's development.

 The first part of an extended interview with Dr. Jim Korn, professor emeritus of Psychology and one of the Center's founding faculty members.
 (These interviews were conducted by Dr. Bob Krizek, associate professor of Communication, who interviewed Dr. Korn about his career and the history of the Center.)
 In this podcast, Dr. Korn reflects on his own relationship to teaching and describes the moment he first knew he wanted to be an educator.
 Jim Korn Interview, part one.

 In part two of this extended interview, Dr. Korn discusses the creation of the Graduate School Teaching Resource Room and the eventual establishment of the Center (formerly the Reinert Center for Teaching Excellence), and key figures who were essential to its development.
 Jim Korn Interview, part two.

 Jim Korn Interview: Part Three